Image Animation with Perturbed Masks: Method

 \subsection{Training}

-The training is being performed using source videos only, i.e., the driving- and source-frame are taken from the same video.
-The underlying reason is that for the type of supervised loss terms we use, a ground-truth target frame is required.
-The main challenge is, therefore, to train networks that are robust enough for accepting a driving frame $\vd$ that is from another video.
+Training is conducted using driving and source frames from the same video.
+The reason is that for the type of supervised loss terms we use, a ground-truth target frame is required.
+The main challenge is to keep the model robust enough for accepting at test time a driving frame $\vd$ from another video.

-As shown in Fig.~\ref{fig:train_figure}, training involves a slightly modified pipeline, in which an augmentation $\tA$ is applied to the driving image $\vd$, and a much more elaborate perturbation $\tP_\text{train}$ takes place.
-Additionally, the low-res and high-res generators $\tL$ and $\tH$ are using the driver’s mask $\tM(\tA(\vd))$ and its up-scaled version $\tU(\tM(\tA(\vd)))$ respectively, instead of using the refined mask $\vm_d$:
+The training pipeline is slightly modified from test time, in that an augmentation $\tA$ is applied to the driving frame $\vd$, and that a more elaborate perturbation $\tP_\text{train}$ takes a place.
+In addition, since the source and driving frames are of the same identity, as shown in Fig.~\ref{fig:train_figure} both generators $\tL$ and $\tH$ are using the driver’s mask $\vm_d$, instead of using the refined mask $\vm_{dr}$, which is used only for training the refinement network $\tR$:

-The augmentation $\tA$ is a color transformation that scales the input's brightness, contrast and saturation by a random value drawn from $[0.9, 1.1]$, and shifts its hue by a random value drawn from $[-0.1, 0.1]$. {The goal of this augmentation is to encourage the generated masks to be invariant to the input's appearance despite the challenge mentioned above of training on frames from the same video.}
+where augmentation $\tA$ is a color transformation that scales the input's brightness, contrast, and saturation by a random value drawn from $[0.9, 1.1]$, and shifts its hue by a random value drawn from $[-0.1, 0.1]$. {The goal of this augmentation is to encourage the generated masks to be invariant to the input's appearance, despite the challenge mentioned above of training on frames from the same video.}

-$\mP_\text{train}$ performs the following steps sequentially: (i) breaks the image vertically (horizontally) into six parts, and scales each part horizontally (vertically) by a random value drawn from $[0.75, 1.25]$.
-Next, it scales the entire output vertically (horizontally), by a random value drawn from $[0.75, 1.25]$. (ii) {similarly to} $\mP_\text{test}$, setting to zero pixels that are lower than the threshold value $\rho$, and, finally (iii) adds an element-wise noise sampled from the Poisson distributions with $\lambda=20$. {All hyper-parameters values, including these constants, were selected using a cross-validation on the training set of the Tai-Chi~\cite{siarohin2019first} dataset and fixed throughout all experiments on all benchmarks.}
+$\mP_\text{train}$ performs the following two steps sequentially: (i) breaks the image vertically (horizontally) into six parts, and scales each part horizontally (vertically) by a random value drawn from $[0.75, 1.25]$.
+Next, it scales the entire output vertically (horizontally), by a random value drawn from $[0.75, 1.25]$. (ii) {similarly to} $\mP_\text{test}$, sets to zero pixels that are smaller than a threshold value $\rho$, which we set to be the median pixel value of each mask.
+The goal of the resizing operation is to interrupt the driver's identity by modifying the proportions of its mask, e.g., in faces, it modifies the distance between the eyes, which results in an identity perturbation, while keeping the general pose.
+The thresholding operation eliminates low-intensity pixels (e.g. the boundary of the body, and the hair, eyes, and mouth areas), which are a major ingredient of the driver's identity.
+Without the listed operations of $\mP_\text{train}$, we experienced a phenomenon where the mask refinement module $\tR$ ignores the reference mask ($\vm_s$) and frame ($\vs$), i.e. applying $\mP_\text{train}$ encourage the mask refinement network $\tR$ to project the elements that are associated with the source’s identity, which is crucial for the generation part.